-The Westbourne Local History Group was formed in 1978 by a few like-minded individuals with an interest in the lives and times of the village of Westbourne and determined to record and publish its history.
+The Westbourne Local History Group was formed in 1978 by a few like-minded individuals with an interest in the lives and times of the village of Westbourne and a determination to record and publish its history.

 The publications which are no longer available are the first five, but two of these have been updated and reprinted.
 The other three are:- “The Poor of the Parish and the work of the Select Vestries, 1819-1835”; “Westbourne Then and Now” and “The Westbourne Union, Life in and out of the New Workhouse”.
-Copies of these may be found in some local libraries and the West Sussex Records Office has a full set.
+Copies of these may be found in some local libraries, in Emsworth Museum and the West Sussex Records Office has a full set.
 The Group’s latest product is a CD containing scans of the three and the first version of “Trades People”.

 The Village Stores, Monks Hill, Westbourne.

 The Group is delighted to confirm the restoration of our mail order service.
 See the Publications page.

 Readers may be interested to know that there has been interest in the Group and its publications from far-flung corners of the Globe.